 In men, relaxin is secreted from the prostate gland and can be detected in semen, but it is not usually found in the bloodstream.

-Relaxin reduces tissue fibrosis in the kidney , heart, lungs and liver, and promotes wound healing.
-Tissue fibrosis is the formation of hard tissue as a result of inflammation that can cause scarring and loss of organ function.
+Relaxin reduces tissue fibrosis in the kidney, heart, lungs, and liver and promotes wound healing.
+Tissue fibrosis is the formation of hard tissue due to inflammation that can cause scarring and loss of organ function.

-In addition, relaxin can influence blood pressure by relaxing blood vessels; promote the growth of new blood vessels; and it is also anti-inflammatory.
-All these properties could make it a potential therapeutic target for the treatment of certain diseases.
+In addition, relaxin can influence blood pressure by relaxing blood vessels, promoting the growth of new blood vessels, and being anti-inflammatory.
+These properties could make it a potential therapeutic target for treating certain diseases.

 How is relaxin controlled?

-The production of relaxin by the ovary during the menstrual cycle is stimulated by the luteinizing hormone of the pituitary gland, and its release during pregnancy is also stimulated by the human chorionic gonadotropin of the placenta.
+The production of relaxin by the ovary during the menstrual cycle is stimulated by the luteinizing hormone of the pituitary gland, and the human chorionic gonadotropin also produces its release during pregnancy placenta.

-It is not clear if relaxin can feed back into the pituitary or the fetus to affect luteinizing hormone or human chorionic gonadotropin levels and thus control its own release.
+It is unclear if relaxin can feedback into the pituitary or the fetus to affect luteinizing hormone or human chorionic gonadotropin levels and thus control its release.

-It carries out its actions on the reproductive system and other organs by activating specific receptors in these tissues.
+It acts on the reproductive system and other organs by activating specific receptors in these tissues.